kasarrine/JokersWild/Readme.txt

 There are 6 class files: Card, Chips, Deck, Hand, Icons and Poker.
 The image files for the cards and avatars are stored within the cards and icons subfolders of the images folder.

-The development of this program was written in IntelliJ on macOS, Microsoft and Linux.
+The development of this program was written in IntelliJ on macOS, Windows and Linux.
 Subsequently, the QA Testing of this program was run on all platforms.

-For requirements, in IntelliJ on all platforms the JavaFX Library is required to be loaded into the Project Structure.
+If running in IntelliJ, on all platforms the JavaFX Library is required to be loaded into the Project Structure.
 Additonally, VM arguments may be required in the run configuration.
-On macOS, the correct arguments are the following:
+The correct arguments are the following:

+--module-path ***JAVA FX LIBRARY PATH*** --add-modules javafx.controls,javafx.fxml

+If running from the command line/terminal, change the directory to the src folder.
+Then, use the following commands to compile and run:

---module-path **JAVA FX LIBRARY PATH*** --add-modules javafx.controls,javafx.fxml
+javac --module-path ***JAVA FX LIBRARY PATH*** --add-modules javafx.controls,javafx.fxml Poker.java java --module-path ***JAVA FX LIBRARY PATH*** --add-modules javafx.controls,javafx.fxml Poker